 We have been seeing some pretty grim news lately on the condition of the world’s coral reefs.
 From a cruise ship running aground on the pristine reefs of Raja Ampat, to the massive coral bleaching on Australia’s Great Barrier Reef.
 See our post: Can the Great Barrier Reef be Saved?

 Update: Celebrating The Year of the Reef

-During 2018 we are celebrating The International Year of The Reef.
-Over the next six months we will increase the frequency of our articles on the world’s coral reef ecosystems.
+During 2018, we are celebrating The International Year of The Reef.
+Over the year’s remaining months we will increase the frequency of our articles on the world’s coral reef ecosystems.
 We will include current news on the health of reefs and the worldwide efforts to maintain and restore them.
-In addition, we will republish a variety of our past, but still very pertinent and helpful articles on coral reefs.
+In addition, we will republish some of our past, but still very pertinent articles on coral reefs.
+Wherever appropriate we will add current data into these republished articles.
 Our hope is that this effort will focus more attention on these very important issues.